vsupapo/FoodFinder/FoodFinderAPI.md

 > **The FoodFinder API is no longer supported.** The database deployment and maintenance period has ended for this project.

 # FoodFinder API
+This file contains the documentation for [FoodFinder](https://github.com/vsupapo/FoodFinder)'s API.

 ## Contents
 - [Overview](#Overview)